TL;DR

 - Short-Term Policies: These limit payments to 1, 2, or 5 years per claim.
 They are cheaper but offer less comprehensive protection.

 - Long-Term Policies: This is the 'gold standard'.
-These policies will pay out until you recover, die, or reach the end of the policy term (usually your planned retirement age).
+These policies may pay out until you recover, die, or reach the end of the policy term (usually your planned retirement age).
 This provides a true safety net against illnesses that could prevent you from ever working again.

 The Crucial Definition of 'Incapacity'